-You might think it’s all PBR and irony, but Pabst Brewing, based in Los Angeles, is the fifth-largest brewer in the U.S. Established in 1844 in Milwaukee and best known for its Pabst Blue Ribbon brand (the aforementioned “PBR”), the brewery currently claims 30 brands to its name.
+While the company does not act like a traditional brewer (and in fact does not actually brew beer) and has experienced uncertainty in the past few years, Pabst Brewing, based in Los Angeles, is the fifth-largest in the U.S. Established in 1844 in Milwaukee and best-known for its Pabst Blue Ribbon brand, the brewery currently claims 30 brands to its name.

-But Pabst’s 174-ish-year history — and its most popular brand’s 2010s-era hipster revival — can be difficult to pin down.
-To make sense of it all, we’ve put together 10 things you should know about Pabst Blue Ribbon and the company that made it.
+But Pabst’s nearly 180-year history — and its most popular brand’s 2010s-era hipster revival — can be difficult to pin down.
+To make sense of it all, we’ve put together 11 things you should know about Pabst Blue Ribbon and the company that created it.

-Pabst is named after Captain Pabst, who took over as president of the brewery in 1872 after marrying Maria Best, daughter of one of the original owners, Phillip Best.
-At the time, the brewery was still called Best and Company.
+The brand is named after Captain Pabst, who took over as president of the brewery in 1872 after marrying Maria Best, daughter of one of the original owners, Phillip Best.
+At the time, the brewery was called Best and Company.

-In 1872, Best and Company was the second-largest brewery in the U.S. One of its brands, Best Select, picked up awards at beer competitions throughout the 1880s, so, in 1882, Pabst and his team added pieces of blue ribbons to dress up his Best Select bottles.
-They must have been doing something right: In 1889, the brewery name changed to Pabst Brewing Company.
+In 1872, Best and Company was the second-largest brewery in the U.S. One of its brands, Best Select, picked up awards at beer competitions throughout the 1880s, so, in 1882, Pabst and his team added pieces of blue ribbons to dress up the Best Select bottles.

 The deal was sealed in 1892, when Pabst purchased almost 1 million feet of ribbon to be tied by hand around each Best Select beer.
-“Blue Ribbon” was added to the beer name in 1895 and, in 1899, the brand name changed to Pabst Blue Ribbon, as we know it and love it (or at least tolerate it) today.
+“Blue Ribbon” was added to the beer name in 1895 and, in 1899, the brand name changed to Pabst Blue Ribbon, as we know it today.

 Pabst stayed alive during Prohibition as a cheese-making business.
 Pabst-ett, as the operation was called, was eventually purchased by Kraft.